owncloud/ocis/services/userlog/README.md

 ## Posting

 The userlog service is able to store global messages that will be displayed in the Web UI to all users.
 If a user deletes the message in the Web UI, it reappears on reload.
 Global messages use the endpoint `/ocs/v2.php/apps/notifications/api/v1/notifications/global` and are activated by sending a `POST` request.
 Note that sending another `POST` request of the same type overwrites the previous one.
 For the time being, only the type `deprovision` is supported.

 ### Authentication

-`POST` and `DELETE` endpoints provide notifications to all users, therefore only certain users can access them.
-There are two different possiblities to authenticate for this endpoint.
-First, users with the `admin` role can always access the endpoints.
-However it is possible to define a static secret via the `USERLOG_GLOBAL_NOTIFICATIONS_SECRET`.
-Users knowing the secret can send a header containing it on their requests.
-Having the secret in the header bypasses the `admin` requirement.
+`POST` and `DELETE` endpoints provide notifications to all users.
+Therefore only certain users can configure them.
+Two authentication methods for this endpoint are provided.
+Users with the `admin` role can always access these endpoints.
+Additionally, a static secret via the `USERLOG_GLOBAL_NOTIFICATIONS_SECRET` can be defined to enable access for users knowing this secret, which has to be sent with the header containing the request.

 ### Deprovisioning